 Exceptions will be made for individuals requiring a service or companion animal.
 This request must go through the Disability Services for Students Office located in the Lommasson Center in room 154.
 This request must be submitted and approved prior to the animal being in the residence hall or apartment.

 Tobacco Free UM

-In an emergency dial 243-4000.
-For non-emergency situations dial the UM Office of Public Safety 406-243-6131.
+In an emergency dial (406) 243-4000.
+For non-emergency situations dial the UM Police Department at (406) 243-6131.

 Anything that seems unusual or "out of place" could be criminal activity.
 Every resident has a responsibility to report any suspicious behavior, working as a partner with the police.
-Not every stranger who enters your property is a criminal, but criminals do take advantage of activity in apartment communities by pretending to be legitimately involved in sales, repairs and service.
-If you see any solicitors in your community or suspect that any service or repair person is involved in illegal activity, please contact either the Lewis and Clark Village office and/or the UM Police Department.
+Not every stranger who enters your property is a criminal, but criminals do take advantage of activity in apartment communities by pretending to be legitimately involved in sales, repairs, and service.
+If you see any solicitors in your community or suspect that any service or repair person is involved in illegal activity, please contact either the Lewis and Clark Village Office and/or the UM Police Department.